 There are currently two sub-clusters nick-named “online” and “offline” cluster.
 The names are referring to their intended usage:

-• The online cluster, dedicated to data analysis during the beamtime.
-The front end machine is clu0-fe-1.
-The online cluster is only accessible within MAX IV, including over the maxiv_guest wifi network and at the beamline workstations.
+- The online cluster, dedicated to data analysis during the beamtime.
+There are two front end machines, clu0-fe-2 and clu0-fe-3.
+The online cluster is only accessible within MAX IV, including access from the maxiv_guest wifi network and from beamline workstations.

 The HPC is maintained in cooperation with LUNARC (Lund University Computing Center) and so has a very similar architecture.